ATHENUX/skillPub-front/README.md

 run this command to compress the project

 ### `npm start`
-run this command to see the project in production
+run this command to see the project in production. \
 Open [http://localhost:5000](http://localhost:3000) to view it in the browser.

 ### `npm test`